githubarj/Ello/README.md

 ### Front-end

-To get access to data that you will use for this challenge you can switch into the `src/frontend` folder and run
+To get the front-end running you can switch to the `src/frontend` folder and run

 ```bash
 yarn